SUNIDHI-JAIN125/Text-Analyzer/README.md

 This is a simple Text-Analyzer tool which can convert the input text into uppercase,lowercase and can also count the number of words and characters.

-Build by using  HTML,CSS and JS.
+Built by using  HTML,CSS and JS.

 Suggestions are welcome.